xhon-pelushi/Hello-World-GUI/README.md

 ## Issues

 Check the issues tab for open requests for new languages.
-If your favorite language is missing, feel free to open an issue or submit a pull request!
+If your favorite language is missing, feel free to open an issue or submit a pull request.

 ---